forest-snow/CMSC828L/Problem Set 2/README.md

 -Have reasonable hyperparameters

-You will submit:
+# You will submit
 3 .py files and .pdf, or 3 jupyter notebook files (/using the most recent version of jupyter/) Each much be submitted to the correct assignment for each dataset on ELMNS

-Your things must include for each model:
+# Your submission for each model must include
 -Training and testing accuracy vs epoch plots
 -Some sort of reasonable print outs representative of the weight and biases (/not the entire things/) -Examples of datapoints that fail in your models